 After several real-world conversations with enterprise customers who have lived through successful Zero Trust implementations, I’ve listed below the top things to consider when planning a Zero Trust Network Access implementation and selecting a solution:

 - Enable a Seamless User Experience – End users want a seamless experience.
-They want to authenticate with their existing SSO tool (w/ MFA) and instantly gain access to their work resources whether they are a finance worker accessing corporate applications that are hosted on-premise or a DevOps engineer accessing servers and CI/CD repositories in the public cloud.
+They want to authenticate with their existing SSO tool (w/ MFA) and instantly gain access to their work resources whether they are a finance worker accessing corporate applications that are hosted on-premises or a DevOps engineer accessing servers and CI/CD repositories in the public cloud.

 - Embrace BYOD – Employees want to use their own devices.
 Most workers today are not interested in having a second corporate issued phone, laptop or tablet.
 They want to use what they are comfortable with to access corporate resources and do their jobs.